OceanDynamicsUConn/GroupManual/README.md

 6. **Teach graduate and undergraduate classes**:
-    As a professor, the PI teaches undergrad or graduate classes at UConn every Fall and Spring.
+    As a professor, the PI teaches undergrad or graduate classes at UConn every Fall and Spring semesters.
 Cesar is committed to pedagogical excellence, and teaching a great course is time-consuming, especially the first time through.

 7. **Conduct personal research**